Spicy Eggplant Recipe with Green Chiles: Always a Good Idea

 Have you seen the Heartland TV series?
 The young neighbor girl named Mallory often offers opinions no adults would dare speak.

-For example: “What is this stuff?” as she looks at her plate.
+For example, she says, “What is this stuff?” as she looks at her plate.
 When told it was Shepherd’s Pie, she remarked, “It looks more like something the shepherd stepped in.”

 This recipe doesn’t look bad, but I’ll admit cooked eggplant is the opposite of photogenic.
 Is there a word for that?
 Can somebody help me?
 In ultrasound, we call it “ultrasound ugly.”
 So, maybe we could call eggplant “food ugly.”